nicolasjusten95/algorithm-visualizer/README.md

 ## Usage

-Select the algorithm you want by clicking the corresponding button.
+- Start the visualization of the sorting algorithm you want by clicking the corresponding button.
-Generate a new random array by clicking the corresponding button.
+- Generate a new random array by clicking the *Generate new array* button.
+- Set the array size by adjusting the *Array Size* slider.
+- Set the animation speed by adjusting the *Frames Per Animation* slider.

 ## Demo